-In the last video, we have seen a rectangular array, and now we will see what path array is and how to Use Path Array in AutoCAD.
+In the last video, we have seen a rectangular array, and now we will see what path and polar arrays are and how to use Path and Polar Arrays in AutoCAD.

 To select the path array command, we can modify the panel and select it from the array command options.

 First of all, we will select any object, and then from the command prompt, we can choose the path array option.
 After doing this, we can see that the thing we selected will appear on the shown path.

 We can see that we cannot edit the item number.
 At the same time, we can change the space distance between every object.